Angie0304/Artificial_Vision/projects/image_k_means/README.md

 # Image K Means
-This project implements an image segmentation system using the K-Means clustering algorithm, grouping pixels based on their color similarity.
+This project implements image segmentation using the **K-Means clustering algorithm**, grouping pixels by color similarity to produce simplified representations of images.

 ## Project structure
 ```text